Unless the few of us who know the truth stand united, there is no hope for any of us.

-After the four of them had eaten, and 'Snuffles' had licked their plates clean, Cami said, "Is it safe for him to transform here?"
+After the four of them had eaten, and Snuffles had licked their plates clean, Cami asked, "Is it safe for him to transform here?"

-Within moments, Sirius' voice rang out, "I knew it would happen and finally it did.
+Within moments, Sirius's voice rang out, "I knew it would happen and finally it did.
 Voldemort has returned!"

 "How do you know?" cried Nymphadora.

 Sirius's words rushed out.
 Remus listened in silence, feeling a chill that had nothing to do with the sudden breeze.
 His gaze flickered past his lover's shoulder.
 The sun continued to sparkle on the ocean, but it seemed as if a shadow had fallen across the idyllic scene.
 A new war had started, with the list of casualties already beginning to mount.